-This generator can be started via a simple traditional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
+This generator features a simple traditional pull-start mechanism and also a convenient and easy-to-use electric starter (battery included).

 The Electronic Fuel Injection (EFI) system enhances the engine's reliability, lowers fuel consumption, improves startup, reduces servicing, boosts stale fuel resistance, and offers better altitude adaptability.

-With a fuel capacity of 8 gallons, the XT8000EFI may run for around 9.5 hours at 50% load with a full tank (fuel consumption around 0.84 GPH).
+The fuel capacity of 8 gallons allows the XT8000EFI to operate for around 9.5 hours at 50% load with a full tank (fuel consumption around 0.84 GPH).

-The XT8000EFI generates a clean sine wave: providing <5% Total Harmonic Disruption (THD), delicate electronics can be plugged in its AC outlets safely.
+As the XT8000EFI produces a clean sine wave, with a <5% Total Harmonic Disruption (THD), sensitive electronics may be plugged in the AC outlets safely.

-Due to the featured twist-lock L14-30R receptacle, the XT8000EFI is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+As it features a twist-lock L14-30R receptacle, the XT8000EFI is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 The dimensions of the Generac XT8000EFI, which are L31.8 x W24.7 x H27.1 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The generator is designed for ideal use outdoors and in rough environments.

 Since the generator weighs 216.1 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
-However, its challenging mobility is solved by its wheel kit (⌀10") and its folding handle, which will ease its displacement, once it is on the floor.
+However, this lack of maneuverability is compensated by its wheel kit (⌀10") and its folding handle, with which you can conveniently shift it, once it's on the ground.

 The Generac XT8000EFI is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.